10 fun things to do in Nørrebro, Copenhagen

 Wulff & Konstali, in Nørrebro’s Sankt Hans Torv, serves perhaps the best brunch in the city, with diners assembling their own spread by choosing five or seven items from an extensive selection.

-The menu is seasonal and changes regularly, but you can expect such tasty treats as local organic cheeses, cold pea soup, smoked salmon with watercress cream, a variety of eggs and, of course, something for your sweet tooth – the poppy seed waffles with berry cream are a hit.
+The menu is seasonal and changes regularly, but you can expect such tasty treats as local organic cheeses, broccoli salad with sunflower seeds, lentils, raisins and pea cream, a variety of eggs and, of course, something for your sweet tooth – we love the poppy seed waffles with lemon cream and caramel swirls.

 Relax at the lakes